ansleydsouza/crypto-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Thanks to https://www.geeksforgeeks.org/how-to-create-a-cryptocurrency-app-in-reactjs/ for the tutorial.
+Thanks to https://www.geeksforgeeks.org/how-to-create-a-cryptocurrency-app-in-reactjs/ for the initial tutorial.

 ## Available Scripts